A special thanks to Alexander D. Mitchell IV of BeerinBaltimore.Blogspot.com

 General Hints

-An MTA Day Pass, good for all modes, is $3.50--cheaper if you're a senior.
-It's only thirty cents more than the cost of two bus trips, or any round trip on the subway or Light Rail, so it's best to get said pass if you anticipate any use other than a simple round trip.
-Baltimore has also instituted a "smart card" electronic card reader program called the Charm Card, similar to Washington DC's SmartCard; in fact, they are interchangeable, and DC's SmartCards will work on Baltimore's MTA and even carry over cash balances between systems.
-(These cards do not recognize day passes on the Baltimore system yet, so get a paper "day pass" if you intend to take the above advice.)
+An MTA Day Pass, good for all modes, is $4.00–cheaper if you’re a senior.
+It’s only sixty cents more than the cost of two bus trips, or any round trip on the Subway or Light Rail, so it’s best to get said pass if you anticipate any use other than a simple round trip.
+Baltimore has also instituted a “smart card” electronic card reader program called the Charm Card, similar to Washington DC’s SmartCard; in fact, they are interchangeable, and DC’s SmartCards will work on Baltimore’s MTA and even carryover cash balances between systems.

-If you're trying to get to Fells Point from downtown, you should seek out the #10 bus line, which drops you off at the Broadway Market at Broadway and Eastern, three short blocks from Max's and less than that for Alexander's, etc. The #11 route also stops in Fells Point.
-Bus routes 7, 11, and 13 will get you to various points around Canton, with varying success depending on your origin and exact destination.
+If you’re trying to get to Fells Point from downtown, you should seek out the #10 bus line, which drops you off at the Broadway Market at Broadway and Eastern, three short blocks from Max’s and more or less for other Fells Point locations.
+The #11 route also stops in Fells Point.
+Bus routes 7 and 13 will get you to various points around Canton, with varying success depending on your origin and exact destination.
 Routes 1 and 64 will get you to Federal Hill, with the former getting you to Locust Point.
-Light Rail can get you from downtown or Glen Burnie to the Timonium Fairgrounds on Saturday the 13th for the Oktoberfest; it will get you from the north and south to Pratt Street Ale House for the Real Ale Fest on the 20th.
+Routes 10, 20, and 22 will get you to Highlandtown.